Braintree-by-Vox/Lightspeed-Support/CompanySetups/Company.md

 >Recommendation: Use the built-in JSON file.

 Click on Run Setup, and follow the prompts.
-After the import is completed, you can click on '✅ REVIEW Configs or Data' to examine or edit the postal codes.
+After the import is completed, you can click on **'✅ REVIEW Configs or Data'** to examine or edit the postal codes.

 ## Create Payment Terms
 Payment terms are used in the Debtors and Creditors modules to calculate due dates on invoices.
 A sample set of payment terms can be loaded, and thereafter edited
 A sample of commonly used payment terms is deployed when Lightspeed is installed.

 Click on '▶️Run Setup' for the task.
-When complete, click on '✅REVIEW Configs or data'.
+When complete, click on **'✅REVIEW Configs or data'**.

 ![alt text](image-1.png)